-The announcement to the right was printed in a Trondheim newspaper by the Line's agent in 1869.
+The announcement above was printed in a Trondheim newspaper by the Line's agent in 1869.
 It reads: The steamship Norway and Sweden will

 maintain a weekly service between this place and England, in the way that Norway will sail from